Comparison between $W_2$ distance and $\dot{H}^{-1}$ norm, and localisation of Wasserstein distance: Abstract

 \section{Abstract}

-It is well known that the quadratic Wasserstein distance $W_2(\bcdot,\bcdot)$ is formally equivalent to the $\dot{H}^{-1}$ homogeneous Sobolev norm for infinitesmially small perturbations.
+It is well known that the quadratic Wasserstein distance $W_2 (\placeholder, \placeholder)$ is formally equivalent, for infinitesimally small perturbations, to some weighted $H^{-1}$ homogeneous Sobolev norm.
 In this article I show that this equivalence can be integrated to get non-asymptotic comparison results between these distances.
+Then I give an application of these results to prove that the $W_2$ distance exhibits some localisation phenomenon: if $\mu$ and $\nu$ are measures on $\RR^n$ and $\phi \colon \RR^n \to \RR_+$ is some bump function with compact support, then under mild hypotheses, you can bound above the Wasserstein distance between $\phi \cdot \mu$ and $\phi \cdot \nu$ by an explicit multiple of $W_2 (\mu, \nu)$.